liandrorefulle/AI3Project--Local-RAG-Phi3-DFA/README.md

 ## Project Structure
 - `Final_AI3_ipynb.ipynb`: The complete Python implementation of the RAG pipeline.
 - `IEEE3 Paper - AI3 Kitkat.pdf`: The full technical research paper explaining the architecture and evaluation.
-- `DFA_Operations_Manual-1.pdf`: The primary knowledge base used for testing.
+- [`DFA_Operations_Manual-1.pdf`](https://drive.google.com/file/d/1oRW4aojiFUDeIgr8JsN2ptYajtVz7rBK/view?usp=sharing): The primary knowledge base used for testing.
+Click to download the file.

 ## Evaluation Results
 The system was evaluated using: